 HM&FMP Section Existing Plan/ Policy/Program Process for Integration General Comprehensive Plan Integrate all aspects of the HMP into the Comprehensive Plan to ensure continuity of community goals and objectives.
 Include updated information on hazards and threatened facilities/areas of the Town.
-The Comprehensive Plan was recently updated in 2023 and is in the The Comprehensive Plan was recently updated in 2023 and is in final review/approval process.
+The Comprehensive Plan was recently updated in 2023 and is in the final review/approval process.